The department is statutorily required to determine:

 Understanding Your Notice

-Here is an example of a data table from a residential classification and appraisal notice.
-We have highlighted the assessment code, geocode, and current market value.
+Here is an example of a data table from a classification and appraisal notice:

 The Informal Review Process

-You may contact your property assessment field office to talk to an appraiser.
+You may contact your field office to talk to an appraiser.
 We will make every effort to address your concerns and resolve any possible misunderstandings.

 If you have no additional concerns, your local county treasurer’s office will use the values reported in your notice to calculate your property tax bill.

+Time Sensitive Information!
 If you disagree with our valuation or need us to correct your property’s characteristics, you will need to fill out the Request for Informal Classification and Appraisal Review (Form AB-26) within 30 days from the date on your classification and appraisal notice.
+The department will review your request for informal review and if we determine any valuation adjustments are warranted, the adjustments will apply to tax years 2021 and 2022.

 Request an Informal Review